-The Fire training center is a place that provides for realistic training opportunities in a controlled environment to enhance the departments ability to provide service when it matters most.
-The fire training center is home to a 4 story live fire burn building that provides opportunity for firefighters to train under live fire conditions.
-The training building also has other props within to include, standpipes, wall breaching props, scuttle hole openings, confine space props, forcible entry props, and high angle rope rescue tie off points.
+The Fire training center is a place that provides realistic training opportunities in a controlled environment to enhance the department's ability to provide service when it matters most.
+The fire training center is home to a 4 story live fire burn building that provides an opportunity for firefighters to train under live fire conditions.
+The training building also has other props within to include, standpipes, wall breaching props, scuttle hole openings, confine space props, forcible entry props, and high-angle rope rescue tie-off points.

 The fire training bureau has many other portable props that firefighters have fabricated from donations to give personnel the opportunity to utilize machinery extrication equipment.
-Some of these props include press and stamp machine that simulates a crushing injury, an augur that simulates an augur, a small machine prop that has many different components that allow personnel excercise precision cutting, and even a bicycle and a park swing which can create a challenge when a small child becomes trapped in a bike chain or a park swing.
-The ICE Rescue Prop is designed as floating platform and provides for annual training opportunities in the area of ice rescue.
+Some of these props include a press and stamp machine that simulates a crushing injury, an augur that simulates an augur, a small machine prop that has many different components that allow personnel to exercise precision cutting, and even a bicycle and a park swing that can create a challenge when a small child becomes trapped in a bike chain or a park swing.
+The ICE Rescue Prop is designed as a floating platform and provides annual training opportunities in the area of ice rescue.

-The fire department has an electronic command simulation program that is used to training personnel on Strategic and Tactical decision making during emergency responses.
-This simulator provides for the training in decision making to keep both the residents and our personnel safe while providing service to the community.
+The fire department has an electronic command simulation program that is used to train personnel on Strategic and Tactical decision-making during emergency responses.
+This simulator provides training in decision-making to keep both the residents and our personnel safe while providing service to the community.

 Below are examples of training topics that the Loveland-Symmes Fire Department personnel review: